imfatant/test/README.md

     FLTMODE5: Manual
     FLTMODE6: Manual

-Notice I've set every switch position to Manual, so you're absolutely guaranteed to get a straightforward pass-through signal to your test servo.
+Notice I've set every switch position to Manual so that you're absolutely guaranteed to get a straightforward pass-through signal to your test servo.
 I've also set the flight mode channel to 5.
-ArduCopter defaults to 5, but ArduPlane defaults to 8 (for various reasons which aren't that interesting).
+ArduCopter defaults to 5, but ArduPlane defaults to 8 (for various reasons that aren't that interesting).

 ## Extras
 Equipping your BBBlue-based drone with a Bluetooth speaker can be fun, providing that the Bluetooth RF transmissions don't interfere with any other systems.
 There's a bunch of info out there on BlueZ/PulseAudio/ALSA, but fortunately, it all boils down to something pretty simple.